The following are explanations of commonly used business terms referenced on this website:

 Completed Operations Insurance: Contractors and manufacturers may need this insurance to protect against damage or injury occurring after the completion of a project and caused by a mistake or product defect.

-Contents Insurance: Covers inventory, supplies and equipment in a rented building.
+Contents Insurance: Covers inventory, supplies and equipment in a rented or leased building.
 The building owner should have property insurance to cover the actual building.

 Cookie: A small piece of information sent by a web server (the site you are viewing) and stored on a web browser (your computer) so it can later be read back.
 This is useful because the browser “remembers” bits of specific information, such as your choices when filling out a form or survey.
 Some cookies are temporary; others are permanent and you must remove them from your computer when you delete files.
 This website uses temporary cookies to remember your selections when you go through the Business Wizard or the Resource Wizard.

 Copyright: A legal protection extended to creators of original written or filmed material (books, manuscripts, musical scores, films, video games, blueprints and other written or filmed material) allowing the creator the exclusive right to use and duplicate that material for a given amount of time, at which point the copyrighted item becomes public domain (70 years after the creator’s death).
 The material is protected from unauthorized use by anyone not given permission to duplicate or copy it.
 The copyright symbol “©” or the word “copyright” and the date of first publication are affixed to the material, usually at the bottom.
 Copyrighted material can be registered with the U.S. Copyright Office, though a copyright exists the moment the material is created in a tangible form.

 County Sales Tax: A sales tax collected by a county in addition to the state sales tax.
 No Idaho counties currently levy sales tax.

 Crowdfunding: A financing trend designed primarily to raise start-up funds or funds to launch a new product by securing many small donations from the public.
 For more information, see the FAQs page on this site.